isaacnmm/pestpolicy-hugo2XX/content/posts/do-squirrels-attack-humans/index.md

 [they live longer too](https://pestpolicy.com/how-long-do-squirrels-live/) .
 Well, squirrels are comparatively cute and most of us may get attracted to them.
 In fact, we argue that squirrels are not like lions, bears, or wolves.
 But do squirrels attack humans?
 *In brief, Yes, squirrels will attack humans whenever they feel threatened - their powerful bites may bring dangerous diseases.
-So, if you love watching or feeding squirrels in the backyard, you must keep some safe distance.�*
+So, if you love watching or feeding squirrels in the backyard, you must keep some safe distance.*
 - Therefore, if there are squirrels around your house or backyard, you'll need to hire professional [squirrel](https://pestpolicy.com/do-squirrels-carry-ticks/) control - these will help with inspection and control of the squirrel.
 ## Details: Do Squirrels Attack Humans?
 Despite being cute animals, squirrels are equally territorial and competitive mammals.
 Therefore, the males and females will compete for territories while building nests during fall.